algolia/tech-writing-guidelines/guidelines/general-guidelines.md

 - Consistence use of login logon log on longged in or on

-## Styling Guidelines

-- Examples

-  - All pages with examples should start with the most simple before getting more complex

-- Bullet points

-  - periods or not?

-- hyperlink styling

-  - punctuation as part of the link or not?

-- Bolding
-  - For what purpose
-  - should be consistant
-  - punctionation inside?

 ### Sentences

 - Sentences should be simple, straightfoward